Last Updated :

 Intention to defeat or delay the creditors:

-A creditor here is a person to whom the transferor owes financial liability.
+A creditor here is a person to whom the transferor owes the financial liability.
 In order to apply Section 53 of TPA, it is necessary for a creditor to exist, and it is not necessary for the creditor to be secured.
 The creditor can be unsecured as well.

 Even a subsequent creditor can move under this section.
 This means that it is not necessary for the transferor to be in debt at the time of the transfer.
-If the transfer is made prior to the debt transaction, with the intention that the transferor might take a loan in future and wanted to take the property out of reach of the future creditors, it is equally fraudulent and can be set aside at the option of the creditors.
+If the transfer is made prior to the debt transaction, with the intention that the transferor might take a loan in the future and wanted to take the property out of reach of the future creditors, it is equally fraudulent and can be set aside at the option of the creditors.
 But the mere fact that the loan was taken right after the transfer of property or there was subsequent indebtedness, is not evidence of fraudulent intention towards subsequent creditors.

 A Muslim wife in lieu of her dower debt amounts as a creditor.